Routine and Comprehensive Eye Examinations

 - Family history of eye problems, glaucoma, macular degeneration, cataracts, etc.).

-- Any questions about their vision, glasses, contacts, laser surgery, etc.
+- Any questions about your vision, glasses, contacts, laser surgery, etc.

 - A list of all prescriptions and over-the-counter drugs currently being used.

-- Their general health condition (allergies, chronic health problems, operations, etc.).
+- Your general health condition (allergies, chronic health problems, operations, etc.).